TwinFan/XPMP2/README.md

 This has the same effect in the internal map: The X-Plane version of the plane is invisible, only the track marks unveil that X-Plane is tracking its AI multiplayer planes.

+When releasing AI control with `XPMPMultiplayerDisable()` then the planes types, which were configured before XPMP2 took AI control, are restored.
+**Note:** Restoring these original plane types can take a while, even seconds, as long as during X-Plane's startup, as each model is loaded by that time synchronously. `Log.txt` has the story.

 Status
 --
 **This is work in progress.**